 What happens if you neglect the daily routine and instead of hanging your clothes you will start to throw them to the floor?
 You will end up with something that in the developing world is referred to as technical debt.
 It makes your product more difficult to use.
 Total Cost of Ownership is then the total effort that needs to be put into your product maintenance.

 The conclusion is: there are costs not only at the beginning of your product development.
 Later on, it is also the case.

 Your idea is your product.
 NOT PROJECT

-If you wanted to remember only one thing from this text, please remember that your idea is not a project, its a product.
-Let’s then deal with it like with a product - verify its meaningfulness fast, in a safe environment, draw conclusions and modify.
-In other words - let’s experiment.
+If you wanted to remember only one thing from this text, please remember that your idea is not a project, it’s a product.
+Let’s then deal with it like with a product – verify its meaningfulness fast, in a safe environment, draw conclusions and modify.
+In other words – let’s experiment.
 When you catch the wind in your sails, remember that not only development is a part of your product’s administration.
-Like everything in the universe, software also needs to be kept and maintained, otherwise it will run uncontrollably wild.
+Like everything in the universe, the software also needs to be kept and maintained, otherwise, it will run uncontrollably wild.

 If you want to develop your idea into a high-quality digital product that will benefit your clients, please contact us.